techidaily/site-facebook/source/_posts/freeing-up-from-facebooks-pervasive-tracking.md

  Clicking on it shows you a full list of all the apps and websites that have shared your activity with Facebook.
 In the list you will see an icon, the title of the website, the date at which data from that source was last received, and a number next to the icon showing how many times your activity has been shared.

  To clear all this information so it is no longer linked to your Facebook account, click the**Clear History** button.
-Next you can also go to the**Disconnect future activity** (from the Off-Facebook activity page) section and set the slider for**Future Off-Facebook Activity** to**off** to[stop Facebook tracking your activities](https://www.makeuseof.com/tag/facebook-tracking-stop/) in the future.
+Next you can also go to the**Disconnect future activity** (from the Off-Facebook activity page) section and set the slider for**Future Off-Facebook Activity** to**off** to [stop Facebook tracking your activities](https://www.makeuseof.com/tag/facebook-tracking-stop/) in the future.

 ![screenshot showing manage off-facebook activity page](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/10/screenshot-showing-manage-off-facebook-activity-page.jpg)